 Get Extra Help

 In some cases, your parents will need extra assistance – more than you can provide.
 In situations like this, you should look to bring in some extra help.
-For example, you can have an at-home nurse come to your home during the afternoons when you are at work to help take care of your parents.
+For example, you can have an at-home nurse come to your home during the afternoons when you are at work to help take care of your parents especially in changing adult incontinence wear.
 This will provide you with some peace of mind and take some stress off your shoulders.

 Another way you might need help is with money.
 Taking a parent raises your expenses, and many people have trouble affording it.
 If you’re struggling with money, you should explore your options for help.
 For example, when your parents move in you should talk to your their insurance provider to see what sort of at-home care they cover.
 Or if your parents are able, help them find a simple part-time job that brings in some additional money.
 Finances can get tight when more people are living in a home, but there are options out there that can help you.